ReymundBautista/blog/content/post/2020-04-06-aws-provision-blog.md

 ### S3
 Perfect for hosting a static web site for a really attractive price.
-Since this was a static site that could be regenerated at anytime, uptime wasn't a consideration, and I was looking for the cheapest solution, `One Zone-IA` would be the perfect storage class.
-The intersting thing I learned was that you can't just set a S3 bucket to a particular class.
-From the bucket side all you can do is set a `Lifecycle` transition policy, but the gotcha is that the minimum time you have to set is 30 days.
-This means that you need to make sure that your client that is pushing the objects to S3 must set the storage class.
+Since this was a static site that could be regenerated at anytime, uptime wasn't a consideration.
+And since I was looking for a cost-effective solution, `One Zone-IA` was the perfect storage class.
+The interesting thing I learned was that you can't set a S3 bucket to a specific storage class.
+From the bucket side, all you can do is set a `Lifecycle` transition policy.
+The gotcha, however, is that the minimum time you must set is 30 days.
+This means that you need to ensure that your client that pushes the objects to S3 must explicitly set the storage class.

-Another thing I learned was that I didn't have to make the bucket public.
+Another interesting thing was that I didn't have to make the bucket public.
 This meant users would not be able to bypass CloudFront which would in theory would maximize the benefits of using a CDN.
 This configuration, however, would later cause an unexpected issue with CloudFront which I will explain later.